miselta/mvp-manemap/README.md

 - More cities and countries.
 - Banners to indicate Black-owned & local-owned stores (these fields already exist in the database but I didn't get to using them through a checkbox/banner).
 - Including ways to find hair salons and protective hairstylists as well, also by location.

+--->

+# Technologies

+(In the order of use)

+- Figma (optional): To visualize the the styling of the page in a digital environment.
+- DBDesigner (optional): To visualize the database tables.
+- VS Code: To code.
+- mySQL: To store information in the database.
+- Node.js and Express: To get the BackEnd working.
+- Postman API: To test the BackEnd Routes (currently have GET, GET by id, and POST).
+- React & React Router: To get the FrontEnd working, to use private routes.
+- Bootstrap (optional): For styling.
+- JavaScript ES6+
+- HTML
+- CSS

 This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona.